At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 “For me, fairness is the most important thing.
 I think the NCAA policy issued in 2011 was not really based much on scientific knowledge,” said the parent.
 “So this is all about the rules.
 It’s not really about Lia.
 She followed the rules.”

-Parents say several Penn swimmers have shared their concerns with the coaches, but the school has continuously voiced its support for Thomas.
+Parents say several Penn swimmers have shared their concerns with the coaches but the school has continuously voiced its support for Thomas.

 No coaches or swimmers were made available to reporters at Saturday’s meet.
-Thomas said on the podcast last month that her team has been nothing but supportive this season, and she tries to avoid any chatter from outside the Penn program.
+Thomas said on the podcast last month that her team has been nothing but supportive this season and she tries to avoid any chatter from outside the Penn program.

-“I don’t engage with it,” he says.
+“I don’t engage with it,” she says.
 “It’s not healthy for me to read it or engage with it at all.”

 A cold reception